 - 1. Emraclidine is a positive allosteric modulator, or PAM, that selectively targets the muscarinic acetylcholine 4 receptor subtype, or M4.
 In June 2021, we announced positive topline results for a Phase 1b trial of emraclidine in schizophrenia, consisting of Part A, a multiple ascending dose, or MAD, assessment and Part B, a pharmacodynamic, or PD, assessment.
-Emraclidine demonstrated a clinically meaningful and statistically significant improvement in the Positive and Negative Syndrome Scale, or PANSS, total score at six weeks and was generally well tolerated compared with placebo at the two dose levels evaluated in Part B. We initiated two Phase 2 clinical trials in schizophrenia in June 2022 and a 52-week open-label extension trial to begin development of the required safety database in September 2022.
-Data are expected from the Phase 2 trials in the first half of 2024.
-In parallel, we will be prioritizing nonclinical and clinical safety pharmacology studies, including hepatic and renal insufficiency studies, along with other registration-enabling activities.
+Emraclidine demonstrated a clinically meaningful and statistically significant improvement in the Positive and Negative Syndrome Scale, or PANSS, total score at six weeks and was generally well tolerated compared with placebo at the two dose levels evaluated in Part B. We initiated two Phase 2 clinical trials in schizophrenia, known as the EMPOWER trials, in June 2022 and a 52-week open-label extension trial to begin development of the required safety database in September 2022.
+In parallel, we are also prioritizing nonclinical and clinical safety pharmacology studies, including hepatic and renal insufficiency studies, along with other registration-enabling activities.
 In December 2022, we announced data from an eight-week ambulatory blood pressure monitoring trial providing clear evidence that emraclidine does not induce an increase in blood pressure with chronic dosing in people living with schizophrenia. - In addition, we plan to evaluate the potential of this mechanism in other populations, including Alzheimer's disease psychosis.
 We initiated a Phase 1 trial evaluating the safety, tolerability and pharmacokinetics, or PK, in elderly healthy volunteers in December 2022 to support the future development of emraclidine in Alzheimer's disease psychosis.
 In the fourth quarter of 2022, the FDA granted Fast Track Designation for emraclidine for the treatment of hallucinations and delusions associated with Alzheimer's disease psychosis. - 2.
 Darigabat is a PAM that selectively targets the alpha-2/3/5 subunits of the GABAA receptor.
-In the second half of 2020, we initiated a Phase 2 proof-of-concept trial, known as REALIZE, in patients with drug-resistant focal onset seizures, or focal epilepsy.
-Enrollment in the REALIZE trial has been impacted due to the residual post-COVID environmental and other factors that are resulting in slower-than-expected enrollment in many clinical trials.
-As a result, we anticipate a delay in the REALIZE readout beyond 2023.
-Following a detailed review of all environmental factors, we plan to provide updated timing on the REALIZE readout by mid-year.
-In February 2022, we announced positive topline results for a Phase 1 trial of darigabat in a panic symptoms model in healthy volunteers.
+In the second half of 2020, we initiated a Phase 2 proof-of-concept trial, known as REALIZE, in patients with drug-resistant focal onset seizures, or focal epilepsy. - In February 2022, we announced positive topline results for a Phase 1 trial of darigabat in a panic symptoms model in healthy volunteers.
 Both doses of darigabat demonstrated clinically meaningful and statistically significant anxiolytic activity compared with placebo in this proof-of-principle trial.
 Darigabat was generally well tolerated, with no serious adverse events and no discontinuations in the darigabat cohorts.
-We intend to initiate a Phase 2 proof-of-concept trial of darigabat in panic disorder in the second quarter of 2023.
+We initiated a Phase 2 proof-of-concept trial of darigabat in panic disorder, known as ADAPT, in July 2023.

 - 3. Tavapadon is a selective dopamine D1/D5 receptor partial agonist that we are developing for the treatment of Parkinson's disease.
-We initiated a registration-directed Phase 3 program for tavapadon beginning in January 2020, which includes two trials as monotherapy in early-stage Parkinson's, known as TEMPO-1 and TEMPO-2, one trial as adjunctive therapy in late-stage Parkinson's, known as TEMPO-3, and an open-label extension trial, known as TEMPO-4.
-Following a detailed review of all environmental factors, data are expected from TEMPO-3 in mid-year 2024 and TEMPO-1 and TEMPO-2 in the second half of 2024. - 4.
+We initiated a registration-directed Phase 3 program for tavapadon beginning in January 2020, which includes two trials as monotherapy in early-stage Parkinson's, known as TEMPO-1 and TEMPO-2, one trial as adjunctive therapy in late-stage Parkinson's, known as TEMPO-3, and an open-label extension trial, known as TEMPO-4. - 4.
 CVL-871 is a selective dopamine D1/D5 receptor partial agonist specifically designed to achieve a modest level of partial agonism, which we believe may be useful in modulating the complex neural networks that govern cognition, motivation and apathy behaviors in neurodegenerative diseases.
 In the second quarter of 2021, the FDA granted Fast Track Designation for CVL-871 for the treatment of dementia-related apathy.
 We are conducting a Phase 2a exploratory trial in dementia-related apathy.
-Due to slower-than-expected enrollment, data is now expected for this trial in the second half of 2024